fregocap/fregocap.github.io/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

 <p>Hi there!
-I'm Fabio, a passionate data scientist with a love for turning complex data into actionable insights.
+My name is Fabio, a passionate data scientist with a love for turning complex data into actionable insights.
 Currently, I work on innovative projects as a Senior Strategist at LDC in Geneva, where I design and implement advanced quantitative trading strategies.
 My journey in data science has been quite an adventure, from developing AI-driven flavors at Firmenich SA to co-founding SamurAI, where we built cutting-edge sentiment analysis tools.

 Outside of work, I'm an avid triathlete, always chasing the next challenge.
 Whether it's swimming, biking, or running, I find great joy in pushing my physical limits.
 When I'm not training, you'll often find me spending quality time with my family, which is incredibly important to me.</p>